MichaReiser/speedy.js/README.md

 which outputs the `fib.js` file.

 To compile all files in the current directory omit any file names or pass multiple file names to the CLI.
-More details about how to use the CLI is documented in [the wiki](https://github.com/MichaReiser/speedy.js/wiki/CLI).
+More details about how to use the CLI are documented in [the wiki](https://github.com/MichaReiser/speedy.js/wiki/CLI).

 ## WebPack Loader

-The package `loader` contains a WebPack loader implementation.
-See the packages [README](./packages/loader/README.md) for more details.
+The package `loader` contains a WebPack loader for Speedy.js.
+Consult the [README](./packages/loader/README.md) of the loader package for more details.

 ## Benchmark
 ![Benchmark](./doc/benchmark.png)